 Do you have some clutter to get rid of, and of course the need for cash, but don’t want to go through the hassle of holding a garage sale?
 Let’s face it, garage sales are tons of work and can be quite exhausting.
 So what is the solution?
-Take a look below at 7 alternatives to holding a garage sale so you can clear away the clutter, make some cash, and be all around stress free.
+Take a look below at 7 alternatives to holding a garage sale so you can clear away the clutter, make some cash, and be all around stress-free.
 Here are 7 ideas to get you started.

 1. Sell to a children’s consignment shop.

 Take gently used kid’s clothes and toys to a local kid’s based consignment shop such as Once Upon a Child.
 They will pay you cash on the spot for these gently used items.
-Call your local shop ahead of time to find out selling specifics so you can be prepared when you arrive.
-They can also let you know what items they are looking for at the moment so if you have it, you can bring it in.
+Call your local store ahead of time to find out selling specifics so you can be prepared when you arrive.
+They can also let you know what items they are looking for at the moment so if you have it; you can bring it in.

-2. Sell to a women’s second hand boutique.
+2. Sell to a women’s second-hand boutique.

 Find a women’s boutique in your area that pays cash for gently worn women’s clothing, purses, hats, coats, shoes, and accessories.
-The better the brand, the more cash you can get for these items.
+The better the brand, the more money you can get for these items.
 As mentioned above, call your local shop ahead of time to find out selling specifics so you can be prepared when you arrive.
 Many shops have specific times or protocol they use when buying items, so knowing ahead of time can be helpful.

 3. Sell your books on Amazon.